btroncone/learn-rxjs/operators/combination/combinelatest.md

-# combineLatest
+# combineLatest(observables, project)

-####signature: `combineLatest(observables: ...Observable, project: function): Observable`
+### TL;DR:
+Combines all given observables into one observable and emits the latest values of all observables when any emits.
+This is useful in maintaining multiples observables you want to keep track of.

 ### Description

-###### TL;DR: Given a group of observables, when one emits also emit latest values from each

-The **combineLatest** operator accepts a variable number of observables, subscribing to each.
-When any inner observable emits a value, the last emitted value from each observable is emitted as an array.
+The `combineLatest` operator can hang off of an existing observable and accepts any number of observables in the form of `(obs1, obs2, obsEtc)`.
+It then subscribes to all observables and emits an array of values once all observables emits at least one time.  `combineLatest` then continues to emit the latest values array as soon as any observable emits.  `combineLatest` can also takes an optional `project` function that allows you to dictate what the value being emitted should appear as.

+:bulb:  This operator can be used as either a static or instance method!

+:bulb:  [combineAll](combineall.md) can be used to apply combineLatest to emitted observables when a source completes!

 __*For instance...*__